Shilajit Guide

 Read the full articlePurification and safety

 Traditional Ayurvedic purification of shilajit (called “shodhana”) involved boiling in triphala decoction and sun-drying over multiple cycles.
 Modern purification uses water extraction, filtration, and controlled evaporation to remove contaminants while preserving fulvic acid and mineral content.
 The key safety markers to verify in a certificate of analysis are: lead (<0.5 ppm), mercury (<0.1 ppm), arsenic (<1 ppm), cadmium (<0.3 ppm), and absence of mycotoxins.
-Any reputable shilajit supplier should provide these COA values on request.

 Read the full articleResearch and benefits

 The strongest clinical evidence for shilajit centers on testosterone support and energy metabolism.
 The 2015 RCT published in Andrologia found that purified shilajit (250mg twice daily) significantly increased total testosterone, free testosterone, and DHEA-S levels versus placebo over 90 days in healthy men aged 45–55.
 Mechanistically, fulvic acid’s role in mitochondrial electron transport may explain the energy and performance benefits reported in both traditional use and modern research.
-Emerging research also suggests fulvic acid may inhibit tau protein aggregation, with potential relevance to neurological health.

 Read the full articleForms and dosing

 The form of shilajit matters significantly for dosing accuracy.
 Raw resin is the least processed but has variable fulvic acid content batch to batch.
 Spray-dried powder is convenient but the drying process can degrade some fulvic acid.
-Standardized extracts — where the fulvic acid percentage is verified by HPLC or similar analytical method — provide the most reliable and consistent dosing.
+Standardized extracts — where the fulvic acid percentage is verified by HPLC — provide the most reliable and consistent dosing.
 When comparing products, always calculate the actual fulvic acid dose: a 500mg capsule of 20% fulvic acid extract delivers 100mg of fulvic acid, while a 300mg capsule of 60% extract delivers 180mg.

 Read the full articleChoosing a shilajit supplement